abdullah-cafer/MudaeAutoClaim/README.md

     **🔒  TOKEN SECURITY IS PARAMOUNT! 🔒  Treat your token like a SUPER SECRET PASSWORD!
 DO NOT SHARE IT WITH ANYONE!
 Sharing your token gives full access to your Discord account!** 🛡️

-2.  **Configure `presets.json`:**  Fill in your `presets.json` file with tokens, channel IDs, roll commands, delays, etc.  See the "Installation" section for details. 📝
+2.  **Configure `presets.json`:**  Fill in your `presets.json` file with tokens, channel IDs, roll commands, delays, sniping settings, etc.  See the "Installation" section for details. 📝

 3.  **Run `mudae_bot.py`:**  Start the bot from your terminal. 🚀